Why Intent Matters

 The simple playbook (that compounds)

-Score your entire TAM (yes, all of it).
+Step 1: Score your entire TAM

 Use a lightweight rubric: +20 ICP fit, +30 pricing/demo, +15 return visit, +10 multi-visitor account, -15 instant bounce.
+We provide a free lead scoring tool later in the course to automate this.

-Keep creative aligned to pains your ICP actually searches for.
+Email, LinkedIn, content, ads—keep creative aligned to pains your ICP actually searches for.

 Match visits back to campaigns to see what worked.

--Hot (65+): alert the owner + generate a microsite tailored to the company and role; send via email/DM. -Warm (40–64): add to drip and retarget with the same narrative. -Observe (<40): keep an eye on the account; do not waste rep cycles yet.
+Alert the owner + generate a microsite tailored to the company and role; send via email/DM.

-Close the loop.
+Step 5: Close the loop

-Measure: intent -> microsite views -> replies -> meetings.
+Measure: intent → microsite views → replies → meetings.
 Double down on the angles that move.

 Why microsites are the perfect intent follow-up